-Firstly, use a specialist trade mark attorney who can properly register your trade mark to give you exclusive rights in the territories within which it is registered.
+A specialist trade mark attorney will properly register your trade mark to give you exclusive rights in the territories within which it is registered.
 Many business owners believe that their registered company name and domain names are sufficient forms of protection.
 They are not.

-Secondly, carry out proper searches beforehand.
+Proper searches are essential before you register your mark.
 A professionally conducted search of the trade mark registers is essential prior to putting a new trade mark name into use.
 A Google search is not enough!

-Thirdly, think about investing in a ‘strong’ rather than a ‘weak’ trade mark.
+Think about investing in a ‘strong’ rather than a ‘weak’ trade mark.
 A ‘weak’ mark tends to be a descriptive business or product name (eg ‘Premier Cleaning Services’).
-On the face of it you have less work explaining what you actually do.
+On the face of it, you have less work explaining what you actually do.
 But you run the risk if it is too generic that it might be difficult to enforce the registration if others decide to copy it.

-Fourthly, having a strong and correctly registered trade mark will help you take on the counterfeiters.
-The first thing the likes of HMRC or Trading Standards will ask a company facing this problem is proof of their trade mark registration.
+A strong and correctly registered trade mark will help you take on the counterfeiters.
+The first thing HMRC or Trading Standards will ask a company facing this problem is proof of their trade mark registration.